Toyota: History of Toyota BEVs

+Solid state batteries

 Toyota has been developing solid-state batteries in partnership with Panasonic, in which the company has more than a thousand patents covering solid-state batteries by late 2020.
 The technology has been implemented on the Toyota LQ concept.
 Toyota hopes the technology could increase efficiency of battery electric vehicles by 30 percent, which in turn would reduce battery costs by the same amount.